martadudek/lrna-amber/README.md

 # lrna-amber
 Correction to AMBER force field for simulating L-RNA.
+THIS IS A NEW, RELEASE-CANDIDATE VERSION, DEDICATED FOR AMBER16.
+FOR AMBER14 PLEASE REFER TO THE `master' BRANCH.

 This repository contains the following files:
 - leaprc.ff14SB: leap file for loading the force field